-- 36. In ArtsEd Extra, where staff work primarily with children as part of their roles, relevant members of staff are nominated to have special responsibility for Safeguarding in their area of charge.
-These staff members are the focal point for Safeguarding issues within ArtsEd Extraand hold the title Deputy Designated Safeguarding Leads (DDSL).
-The role description for theDDSLs for ArtsEd Extra can be found at Appendix 7 of this policy. - 37.
-The DDSLs in ArtsEd Extra report to the Designated Institutional Safeguarding Lead (DISL). - 38.
+- 39. In ArtsEd Extra where staff work primarily with children as part of their roles, relevant members of staff are nominated to have special responsibility for Safeguarding in their area of charge.
+These staff members are the focal point for Safeguarding issues within ArtsEd Extra and hold the title Deputy Designated Safeguarding Leads (DDSL).
+The role description for the DDSLs for ArtsEd Extra can be found at Appendix 7 of this policy. - 40.
+The DDSLs in ArtsEd Extra report to the Designated Institutional Safeguarding Lead (DISL). - 41.
 Those working in direct contact with children on a day-to-day basis (i.e., staff involved in teaching and providing pastoral guidance to pupils and students) may come across signs of harm and/or abuse.
-Staff need to ensure that significant concerns for the wellbeing of a childare reported immediately to the appropriate person (DSL or DDSLs) or the DISL (if DSL/DDSLsare not available). - 39.
+Staff need to ensure that significant concerns for the wellbeing of a child are reported immediately to the appropriate person (DSL or DDSLs) or the DISL (if DSL/DDSLs are not available). - 42.
 The DSL, DDSLs and/or DISL will invoke the appropriate procedures to protect the child, involving Social Services and/or the Police as appropriate.
-In the case of an emergency, pleasenotify the relevant emergency services directly.
+In the case of an emergency, please notify the relevant emergency services directly.
 It is ArtsEd's requirement that staff have obtained sufficient training to make direct referrals to children's social care where there is a risk of immediate serious harm to a child and to adult social care where there is a risk of immediate serious harm to a vulnerable adult.
-Anyone at ArtsEd can make a referral. - 40.
+Anyone at ArtsEd can make a referral.
+To make a referral, please call Hounslow LADO via telephone by calling 020 8583 3066. - 43.
 Where a risk is identified to an 'adult at risk' in an area where staff mainly work with children, the DSL and/or DISL must be notified.
 The DSL and/or DISL will invoke the appropriate procedures to protect the vulnerable adult involving Social Services and/or the Police as appropriate.
 In the case of an emergency, please notify the relevant emergency services directly.
 Please note that anyone at ArtsEd can make a referral.

 v.
-Reporting Structure for Safeguarding (HE)
+Reporting Structure for Safeguarding (HE and Staff)

-41. In areas (including HE) where staff mainly work with those aged 18 and over as part of their roles, members of staff are nominated to have special responsibility for Safeguarding for 'individuals at risk' including 'adults at risk' and for overseeing general welfare matters for staff and students.
-These staff members are the focal point for Safeguarding issues (including where relevant matters relating to under 18s) within that areaof responsibility.
+- 44. In areas (including HE and for Staff) where staff mainly work with those aged 18 and over as part of their roles, members of staff are nominated to have special responsibility for Safeguarding for 'individuals at risk' including 'adults at risk' and for overseeing general welfare matters for staff and students.
+These staff members are the focal point for Safeguarding issues (including where relevant matters relating to under 18s) within that area of responsibility.
 These nominated members of staff hold the title Designated Safeguarding and Welfare Officers (DSWOs).
-The role description for DSWOs can be found in Appendix 5 of this Policy.

-42. Where a risk is identified to a child in an area where staff mainly work with adults, the DISL and/or DSL must be notified.
+The role description for DSWOs can be found in Appendix 8 of this Policy. - 45.
+Where a risk is identified to a child in an area where staff mainly work with adults, the DISL and/or DSL must be notified.
 The DISL and/or DSL will invoke the appropriate procedures to protect the child involving Social Services and/or the Police as appropriate.
-In cases ofemergency, please notify the emergency services.
-It is ArtsEd's requirement that staff have sufficient training to make direct referrals to children's social care where there is a risk of immediate serious harm to a child and to adult social care where there is a risk of immediateserious harm to a vulnerable adult.
+In cases of emergency, please notify the emergency services.
+It is ArtsEd's requirement that staff have sufficient training to make direct referrals to children's social care where there is a risk of immediate serious harm to a child and to adult social care where there is a risk of immediate serious harm to a vulnerable adult.
+Anyone at ArtsEd can make a referral.